-These registers contain the load value for the PWM counter (PWM0LOAD controls the PWM generator 0 block, and so on).
+This register contains the load value for the PWM counter.
 Based on the counter mode, either this value is loaded into the counter after it reaches zero, or it is the limit of up-counting after which the counter decrements back to zero.
 If the Load Value Update mode is immediate, this value is used the next time the counter reaches zero; if the mode is synchronous, it is used the next time the counter reaches zero after a synchronous update has been requested through the PWM Master Control (PWMCTL) register (see page 363).
 If this register is re-written before the actual update occurs, the previous value is never used and is lost.